 The third term in the MASSBAL calculation represents removal processes within the microenvironment.
 There are three such processes in general: chemical reactions, deposition, and filtration.
 Chemical reactions are significant for ozone, for example, but not for carbon monoxide.
 The amount lost to chemical reactions will generally be proportional to the amount present, which in the absence of any other factors would result in an exponential decay in the concentration with time.
 Similarly, deposition rates are usually given by the product of a (constant) deposition velocity and a (time-varying) concentration, also resulting in an exponential decay.
 The third removal process is filtration, usually as part of a forced air circulation or HVAC system.
 Filtration will normally remove particles but not gases.
-In any case, filtration rates are also proportional to concentration.
-Changes in concentration due to deposition, filtration, and chemical degradation in a microenvironment are simulated based on the first-order equation:
+In any case, filtration, and chemical degradation in a microenvironment are simulated based on the first-order equation:

-$$\dot{C}{removal} = (R{deposition} + R{filtration} + R{chemical})C(t) = R{removal} \times C(t)$$ (8-5)
+$$\dot{C}{removal} = \left(R{deposition} + R{filtration} + R{chemical}\right)C(t) = R{removal} \times C(t)$$ (8-5)

-$\dot{\mathbf{C}}{removal}$ = Change in microenvironmental concentration due to removal processes (μg/m3/hour) $R{deposition}$ = Removal rate of a pollutant from a microenvironment due to deposition (1/hour) $R{filtration}$ = Removal rate of a pollutant from a microenvironment due to filtration (1/hour) $R{chemical}$ = Removal rate of a pollutant from a microenvironment due to chemical degradation (1/hour) $R{removal}$ = Removal rate of a pollutant from a microenvironment due to the combined effects of deposition, filtration, and chemical degradation (1/hour)
+$\dot{C}{removal}$ = Change in microenvironmental concentration due to removal processes (μg/m3/hour) R {deposition} = Removal rate of a pollutant from a microenvironment due to deposition (1/hour) R {filtration} = Removal rate of a pollutant from a microenvironment due to filtration (1/hour) Rchemical = Removal rate of a pollutant from a microenvironment due to chemical degradation (1/hour) R {removal} = Removal rate of a pollutant from a microenvironment due to the combined effects of deposition, filtration, and chemical degradation (1/hour)